Vasseur shares Ferrari's decision retire Hamilton from Brazil GP

 Ferrari Team Principal Fred Vasseur outlined why the team decided to call an end to Lewis Hamilton’s dismal Brazil GP.
-“It is difficult to take positives when you have double DNF.”

-Ferrari called him into the garage on lap 38.
+Hamilton was running in P18 when Ferrari called him into the garage on lap 38.

 Vasseur said: “When you are last and you are missing 35 points or 40 points on the car, I'm not sure that it makes sense to damage the engine, so we save the penalty and we stop the car.”

-Carlos Sainz at the first corner, Hamilton suffered damage to his SF-25 when he collided with
+Having lost places at the start after touching wheels with Carlos Sainz at the first corner, Hamilton suffered damage to his SF-25 when he collided with Franco Colapinto later on in lap one.

 The Briton misjudged the distance ahead when he ducked under the slipstream of Colapinto’s Alpine, causing him to lose his front wing, which lodged itself under his Ferrari and caused damage to his bodywork.